-Includes 4 subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained. applicable to this service are fully attained. nent, in which people's dignity and mana are maintained. --- --
+Includes 4 subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.

 There is a governance commitment to eliminate restraint.
 The restraint coordinator is a registered nurse.
 At the time of the audit, the facility was restraint free.
 Restraint minimisation practice is part of the annual education and training plan.
 The service considers least restrictive practices, implementing de-escalation techniques and alternative interventions when restraint is considered.
 Restraint use is part of the reporting process within the quality programme.